bbbradsmith/hatariB/DEVELOP.md

   * Replace SDL event queue polling with a simulated input event queue from the Libretro core.
 Limit only to key/mouse input events.
   * Disable `Main_WarpMouse` because Libretro will capture the mouse with its focus mode.
   * Replace default status bar help message with a note to press Scroll-Lock for focus mode.
-  * Disable loading config from file.
+  * Replace loading config from file with core configuration.
   * Allow missing TOS file to pass through initialization so we can halt the CPU and report the error to the user later.
 * **hatari/src/cpu/newcpu.c**
   * Split `m68k_go` into `m68k_go`, `m68k_go_frame` and `m68k_go_quit`.